NuclearError/allyship101/PITCHME.md

 Belonging to an oppressed group does not make an individual immune from oppressing others

-It is possible to internalise societal biases without being aware of it

-Being aware of privilege and oppression vectors in yourself and those around you is necessary to function as an ally
+##### Being aware of privilege and oppression vectors in yourself and those around you is necessary to function as an ally
 @snapend

 @snap[south-west span-100]